grain-lang/grain/stdlib/char.md

 fromCode : Number -> Char
 ```

-Returns the Char for the given code point.
-Fails if the code point is invalid.
+Determines the character from the given Unicode code point.

 Parameters: